Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Rack-mountable + dual ADAT connectors allow you to expand your setup with up to 8 additional channels.
 An onboard mic with a talkback function, 18 inputs, 20 outputs, 8 mic pre’s with Air mode option, and dual monitor outs make this the heart of your studio — the backbone for just about any application.
 The Kraken has been awoken.

 Focusrite Scarlett 3rd Gen Features & Improvements

-Focusrite have marketed the Scarlett range in the ‘budget’ league of soundcards, though have received tremendous success as they can afford to cut costs without sacrificing quality.
-The XLR ports, buttons and dials all feel well-build, and the chassis, despite being part-plastic, feels rock solid.
-The 3rd gen continues this streak with high attention to build quality, and not much can be said in terms of comparing the two gens — they are both solid iterations.
+Focusrite has marketed the Scarlett range in the ‘budget’ league of soundcards, though have received tremendous success as they can afford to cut costs without sacrificing quality.
+The XLR ports, buttons, and dials all feel well-build, and the chassis, despite being part-plastic, feels rock solid.
+The 3rd gen continues this streak with high attention to build quality, and not much can be said in comparing the two gens — they are both solid iterations.

 Focusrite Scarlett 3rd Gen Preamps and ‘Air Mode’

 Focusrite claims that the 3rd generation Scarlett interfaces are characterized by high gain values and low noise.
-Making mic preamps since 1985 (the company was originally founded by Rupert Neve until being sold to Phil Dudderidge in 1989), it can be said that they have skin in the game when it comes to developing high-end gear.
+Making mic preamps since 1985 (Rupert Neve founded the company until being sold to Phil Dudderidge in 1989), they have skin in the game regarding developing high-end gear.

 Focusrite claims the 3rd Generation mic pre is the best the Scarlett range has ever seen.